Singapore | Issue № 2

 Singapore Swap

 • Cookie dough mix: FairPrice, Cold Storage, and Phoon Huat stock Betty Crocker and other cookie dough mixes.
-Don Don Donki carries Japanese cookie kits as well.
-Alternatively, use pre-made refrigerated cookie dough logs from Cold Storage.
+Don Don Donki carries Japanese cookie kits too.

-• Frozen tangyuan: FairPrice, Sheng Siong, Don Don Donki, and Korean marts on Tanjong Pagar all carry frozen tangyuan with black sesame filling.
-Some stores also have peanut and red bean varieties.
+• Frozen tangyuan: FairPrice, Sheng Siong, and Don Don Donki all carry frozen tangyuan with black sesame filling.
+Peanut and red bean varieties also available.

 Instructions